laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

 requires you to design the ``best'' cache system given particular design constraints.
-* Apply the concepts of parallel programming to the construction/implementation of a correct and efficiently executing multithreaded program.
+* Apply the concepts of parallel programming to the construction/implementation of a correct and efficiently executing multi-threaded program.